JetBrains/kotlin-web-site/docs/topics/wasm/wasm-get-started.md

 ## Run the application

 1. In IntelliJ IDEA, open the **Gradle** tool window by selecting **View** | **Tool Windows** | **Gradle**.

+   You can find the Gradle tasks in the Gradle tool window once the project loads.

    > You need at least Java 11 as your Gradle JVM for the tasks to load successfully.
    >